 Other Points of Interest at the Great Hall

 In addition to the Great Hall, you can visit the Queen Eleanor Garden, which is a recreation of a 13th Century Garden.
 Access to the garden is through a door next to the judge’s bench inside the Great Hall.
-Outside the front entrance of the Great Hall where you see some of the ruins of the castle, there are also some passageways to explore.
+Outside the front entrance of the Great Hall where you see some of the Winchester Castle ruins, there are also some passageways to explore.
 Lastly, allow some time to visit the Long Gallery which has an exhibit with more about the history of the Great Hall.

 Wolvesey Castle is the ruins of what is left of the Old Bishops Palace.
 I had a little trouble finding Wolvesey Castle using my Google Maps.
 It took me along roads that led to walls.
 If you want to visit Wolvesey Castle, you can access it from College Street a bit passed Winchester College.